Introduction to lab-on-a-chip 2015 : review, history and future

 Glass lab-on-a-chip: Transparent, compatible with micrometer sized machining, chemically inert, with a wide range of well-known chemical surface treatments and reproducible electrode integration, glass is a very good candidate for the industrialization of labs-on-a-chip.
 From a research point of view, the fabrication of glass labs-on-a-chip require clean rooms and researchers with a strong knowledge of microfabrication.
 Thus, glass lab-on-a-chip are not available to all research labs.

-Silicon lab-on-a-chip: The first lab-on-a-chip was made in silicon, and it seems like quite a normal choice since microtechnologies are based on the micromachining of silicon.
+Silicon lab-on-a-chip: The first lab-on-a-chip was made of silicon, and it seems like a normal choice since microtechnologies are based on the micromachining of silicon.
 Nowadays researchers do not often use silicon for labs-on-a-chip, mainly because silicon is expensive, not optically transparent (except for IR) and requires a clean room as well as a strong knowledge of microfabrication.
 Moreover, the electrical conductivity of silicon makes it impossible to use for lab-on-a-chip operations requiring high voltage (like electrophoresis).
 Still, even if nowadays silicon seems like an obsolete candidate for the industrialization of lab-on-a-chip, we believe that taking into account the high precision of silicon machining, the maturity of and the investments put into the silicon micromachining industry, and the ability to integrate any kind of microelectrode and even electronics on the same chip, silicon may still be a relevant choice for the industrialization of some demanding lab-on-a-chip applications.

 Paper lab-on-a-chip: lab-on-a-chip devices based on paper technologies may have strong outcomes for applications requiring ultra low-costs.
-Supported by G Whiteside, one of the most famous microfluidic researchers, paper labs-on-a-chip may find their market in the future.
+Supported by G. Whiteside, one of the most famous microfluidic researchers, paper labs-on-a-chip may find their market in the future.
 We hope it will as the idea is very seducing and could open up the field of diagnostics and make it accessible to lower-income and limited-resource populations.
 (Picture from Wyss institute)

 Advantages of lab-on-a-chip compared to conventional technologies